CWA Speakers Bureau Quick Fact:

 “U.S.–Dakota War of 1862: A Forgotten Battle” by L. Sue Baugh

 In Minnesota, August 1862, a smoldering conflict between the U.S. government and the Dakota Sioux erupted into war.
-The battle that followed forced President Lincoln to pull Minnesota troops from the Civil War to quell the uprising.
+The fierce battle forced President Lincoln to pull Minnesota troops from the Civil War to quell the uprising.
 Award-winning speaker L. Sue Baugh explains how this forgotten conflict led to the largest mass execution in U.S. history and left a bitter legacy.
-In light of recent Native American events, this story is still a timely one.
+In light of recent Native American events, this story is a timely one.
 (Adults; 60 min; $150)

 References